ypriverol/github-paper/document/manuscript.md

 recommend you to get started as soon as possible.
 As with many other tools, a certain learning curve lays ahead.
-However, basic yet very useful features can be relatively easily learned and applied to many different use-cases.
+However, basic yet very useful features can be relatively easily learned and applied to many different use-cases \cite{ram2013git}.
 We anticipate the reward will be worth your effort.
 To conclude, we would like to recommend some useful training materials including workshops, online courses and manuscripts (Table 1).